GSA/emerging-technology-atlas/pages/blockchain-forum.md

 <p>41.
 H-Visa information that is used by the Employment Training Administration.</p>

 <p>42.
 Blockchain based network that democratises access to siloed inventory (foreclosure, repossessed inventory) data by enabling sellers (local counties, sheriffs, municipalities, customs) to hold multi-merchant auctioning through a distributed network.
 Forming an open marketplace, where any online merchant store can join and re-market, auction the same inventory in sync with global network of such intermediary online stores.</p>

 <p>43.
 Reduce the high overhead cost of traditional trade finance solutions through commercial banks to help small businesses export American products overseas.
 Explore blockchain applications for trade finance insurance and government-backed working capital guarantee products.
 Coordinate with commercial banks to facilitate integration with their trade finance blockchain solutions as they develop theirs.</p>

 <p>Use of blockchain technologies to foster creation of prediction markets (ideas futures) in early pharmaceutical ideas and concepts to speed the development of pharmaceuticals, medical devices, and other therapies to the market.
 Management of clinical trial protocols, data, and patient databases using blockchain ledgers.</p>

-<p>44. etermine the feasibility of using blockchain in a permission-based DLT platform as the foundation for a government-wide software license entitlement exchange as mandated by Federal Information Technology Acquisition Reform Act (FITARA).
+<p>44.
+Determine the feasibility of using blockchain in a permission-based DLT platform as the foundation for a government-wide software license entitlement exchange as mandated by Federal Information Technology Acquisition Reform Act (FITARA).
 This would expand on work started by DHS and NIST championing the adoption of ISO-19770 software identity (SWID) tags to enhance cyber security and IT Service Management operations.</p>

 <p>45.
 Pilot program for fresh produce contracts/procurements by school districts with USDA approved vendors to utilize entitlement funds and enhance local procurement volume.
 Orders, receipts, bills of lading, invoices, approved vendors and products visibility for USDA agencies, state agencies, school districts and vendors to verify compliance with pilot rules, auditability and ensure prompt payment.
 Currently 2 federal agencies, 8 states, 400+ school districts and 90+ vendors participate in a manual validation and tracking process.</p>